 Hair damage affects millions of people and has many causes.
 Damaged hair often appears dull, lifeless, thin and unruly.
 The broken and battered cuticles catch on each other to cause increased tangling and knotting which requires extra detangling and continues the cycle of damage.
 The hair is often limp and unresponsive to chemical treatments; color can fade quickly or have trouble taking at all.
 When heat styling you may notice it cannot hold a curl.
 The hair usually appears (and is) dry as it has difficulty retaining moisture.

 Top Causes of Hair Damage

-Heat: Tools such as hair dryers and curling irons overheat hair’s cuticles, the first line of defense against dryness, leaving the cortex exposed.
+Heat: Tools such as hair dryers and curling irons overheat hair’s cuticles, the first line of defense against dryness, leaving the cortex exposed and causing severe hair damage.
 It soaks up moisture from the air to compensate, causing frizz.
 Using hot tools on damaged hair causes even more brittleness and hair eventually breaks off completely.

 Color: To achieve the desired shade the hair shaft must open to accept the color molecules.
 Any chemical process that manipulates the hair shaft in this way is inherently damaging.
 The chemicals used include harsh ammonia and hydrogen peroxide.
 The hair shaft swells to accept the color, which is even more damaging on straightened or otherwise chemically processed hair.
 The more levels the hair is lifted to get to lighter shades the more damage is incurred.
 Overuse of hair color or allowing the dye to sit too long to develop can also cause hair damage.
 Most dyes can penetrate the layers of the hair shaft, causing hair to dry out and resulting in breakage.